Nesma Mahgoub: Dubbing

-Nesma started her dream of dubbing cartoons with voicing Elsa in the Arabic dub of Disney's Frozen, performing "Atliqi Sirraki", the Arabic version of "Let It Go".
+Nesma started dubbing cartoons with voicing Elsa in the Arabic dub of Disney's Frozen, performing "Atliqi Sirraki", the Arabic version of "Let It Go".
 After this movie's success, she voiced Queen Elsa in all Frozen-related movies and series by Disney ending with Frozen, as she continued voicing Elsa in Frozen II, performing "Ezhary", the Arabic version of "Show Yourself".